- What is social development

-It is through interacting with primary caregivers, family members, peers, and other adults that children become socialized and their personalities take on socially adaptive characteristics.
+Through interacting with primary caregivers, family members, peers, and other adults, children become socialized, and their personalities take on socially adaptive characteristics.

 The importance of social development

-Social competence has been found to be strongly associated with a child’s academic achievement and learning skills3.
+Social competence is strongly associated with child development, academic achievement, and learning skills.3

 The ability of a child to get along with other children is also one of the best predictors of their adaptation and general well-being in adulthood.

-Therefore, being able to adapt socially impacts not only their own lives but also the lives of their families and society as a whole.
+Therefore, being able to adapt socially impacts not only their own lives but also the lives of their families and society.

 How does social development begin